idtx314/A/_projects/01-project-1.md

 When large magnetic fields are not a matter of concern, the device has some utility for navigation and orientation as well, since it can be used as a compass in visualization mode.

-The project consists of several ROS nodes written in Python [here](https://github.com/idtx314/rosglove) and C like code running on an Arduino microcontroller [here](https://github.com/idtx314/gloveduino).
+The ROS code for the project is written in Python, while the Arduino is programmed in a C-like language specific to the hardware.
+All code can be found in [this repository](https://github.com/idtx314/rosglove)

 ## Implementation Summary